mhpob/FaaSr_workshop/README.md

 credentials::set_github_pat()
 ```

-## Configure the FaaSr secrets file with your GitHub token
+## Configure FaaSr secrets file with your GitHub token

 Open the file named "faasr_env" in a editor.
 You need to paste your GitHub token here: replace the string REPLACE_WITH_YOUR_GITHUB_TOKEN with your GitHub PAT, and save this file.